This finance has usually come from organisations with an interest in:

 Like the Big Lottery Fund, the Heritage Lottery fund projects using money raised by National Lottery players, focusing on projects that help people enjoy and protect the heritage they care about.
 Sports organisations have already benefitted from Heritage Lottery grant programmes, where eligible projects deliver outcomes for heritage, people and communities.

 - Local social sector grant funding is also available from a number of charitable trusts, foundations and Corporate Social Responsibility initiatives.
-A good place to start is Know How Non Profit.
-Comprehensive listings can be found at Funding Central and the Directory for Social Change.
+A good place to start is Know How Non-Profit.
+Comprehensive listings can be found at Funding Central.

 NB there may be a charge depending on which listings you require, however these can also often also be found in your local library.